hugomarquez/cpp-toolkit/README.md

 # About
 This is my personal toolkit/toolset of C++ software development environment.
-It is a WIP, but the idea is to just link to the required lib for fast prototyping and having a structured skeleton project integrated with cmake and a testing framework like Catch2.
+It is a WIP, but the idea is to just link to the required lib for fast prototyping.
+Having a structured skeleton project integrated with cmake, conan, catch2, spdlog and sdl.

 ## Conan notes
 If you are using GCC compiler >= 5.1, Conan will set the compiler.libcxx to the old ABI for backwards compatibility.
 You can change this with the following commands: